nick88msn/eml2mbox/README.md

 1. Ability to pass the output filename if provided or a default output.mbox in the script root folder if nothing is passed as second argument
 1. Add performance logging
 1. Add informational logging to be more user friendly

-## Playground
-1. Web application using Django
-1 Desktop Application using some other framework
-1. Create an executable